 Expense Ratio: The amount the ETF charges investors to hold shares in the ETF.
 Always displayed as a percentage.
 For example, an expense ratio of 0.10% means you will pay $100 for every $100,000 you invest in the ETF.

-Assets under management (AUM): This is the total amount the ETF has received from investors and is now managing within the fund.
+Assets under management (AUM): This is the total amount of assets inside the ETF.
+This can change as the securities held in the ETF rise or fall, or as investors buy into or sell out of the ETF.
 If you invest $100,000 in an ETF, you increase that ETFs assets under management by $100,000.
+If a security held in the ETF rises in value by $100,000, this too increases the assets under management by $100,000.

 Top Allocations (country, sector, holdings): ETFs are required to disclose where the fund’s money is being invested.
 This helps investors see if an ETF has exposure to the assets, sectors, and/or regions you want to invest in.